Peter Conover Hains

-Peter Conover Hains (July 6, 1840 – November 7, 1921) was a major general in the United States Army, and a veteran of the American Civil War, Spanish–American War, and the First World War.
-He is best known for his engineering efforts, such as the creation of the Tidal Basin in Washington, D.C., and for laying out the Panama Canal.
+Peter Conover Hains (July 6, 1840 – November 7, 1921) was a major general in the United States Army, military engineer, and veteran of the American Civil War, Spanish–American War, and the First World War.
+He is best known for his civil engineering efforts, such as the creation of the Tidal Basin in Washington, D.C., and for laying out the Panama Canal.

 Early life and career

-Hains was born in Philadelphia, Pennsylvania.
-He was appointed to the United States Military Academy from New Jersey, and graduated from West Point ranking 19th in the Class of June 1861.
+Peter Conover Hains was born in Philadelphia, Pennsylvania, to Reuben Peter Hains (1817–1873), and Amanda Hains (1821–1913).
+He was appointed to West Point from New Jersey, and graduated ranking 19th in the Class of June 1861.
 Among his classmates were Medal of Honor recipient First Lieutenant Alonzo Cushing, and Major Generals George Custer, USA, and Pierce Manning Butler Young, CSA.

 Civil War

-Commissioned and promoted second and first lieutenant in the 2nd U.S. Artillery on June 24, 1861, Hains briefly commanded Battery M, 2nd U.S. Artillery, in the U.S. Horse Artillery Brigade, until transferring to the Corps of Topographical Engineers on July 24, 1862.
+Hains was both commissioned as, and promoted to, a second and first lieutenant of the 2nd U.S. Artillery Regiment on June 24, 1861.
+Hains briefly commanded Battery M of the U.S. Horse Artillery Brigade and ordered the first shot fired by Union artillery during the Battle of Bull Run on July 21, 1861 Hains then transferred to the Corps of Topographical Engineers on July 24, 1862.
 He won a brevet promotion to captain on May 22, 1862, for actions at Hanover Court House.
-Less than a year later, on March 3, 1863, Hains transferred again—this time into the Corps of Engineers.
+Less than a year later, on March 3, 1863, Hains transferred into the Corps of Engineers.

-During the Siege of Vicksburg, Hains was cited for meritorious conduct (serving as the acting/interim chief engineer of the XIII Corps), and was awarded a brevet promotion to major upon the capture of the city, July 4, 1863.
+During the Siege of Vicksburg, Hains was cited for meritorious conduct while serving as the interim chief engineer of the XIII Corps.
+He was subsequently awarded a brevet promotion to major upon the capture of the city, July 4, 1863.
 Promoted to captain in the Engineers on July 18, he served out the remainder of the war, and received a brevet promotion to lieutenant colonel for his service during the war.